 - Freezing: If you have more than you can consume before they overripen, consider peeling and freezing them in airtight containers or plastic bags.
 They can then be used for cooking later.

-Filipino recipes with Saba Bananas
+Filipino recipes with saba bananas

 - Banana Cue: Skewered fried saba bananas with caramelized brown sugar.